pandosme/pandosme.github.io/docs/_posts/2024-04-14-Customized-Object-Analytics.md

 * Object detection data for visualization or detecting stationary objects
 * Object trackars for automation
 * Object path for forensic search, counting and heatmaps
+* Customized Que management
+* Customized Parking space transition
+* People counting (how many people or heads are in the scene)

 ## Prerequisite
 1. Axis Camera with mounted SD Card